 If you are unlucky enough to work across state lines in a state with no reciprocal agreement with your resident state, (for instance, Illinois and Indiana), then you will need to file income tax returns for both states.
 However, you should also be able to claim a credit on your resident state income tax return for the state income tax that you paid for the nonresident state.
 The result is that you actually pay taxes for one state, even though you must deal with the hassle of filing returns in both states.

-Please note that reciprocity is not automatic.
+It’s important to note that reciprocity is not automatic.
 You must file a request with your employer to deduct income taxes based on your state of residence rather than where you work.
-Unless you make a formal request, with your employer, you will continue to be taxed by both states and you will continue to be obliged to file two state income tax returns.
+Unless you make a formal request with your employer, you will continue to be taxed by both states and you will continue to be obliged to file two state income tax returns.

 Filing Multi-State Income Tax Returns